List of airliner shootdown incidents: 1994: Rwandan presidential airliner

 The Dassault Falcon 50 airplane carrying Rwandan president Juvénal Habyarimana and Burundian president Cyprien Ntaryamira was shot down by surface-to-air-missiles as it prepared to land in Kigali, Rwanda, on 6 April 1994.
 Both presidents died.
 This double assassination was the catalyst for the Rwandan genocide and the First Congo War.
 Responsibility for the attack is disputed, with most theories proposing as suspects either the rebel Rwandan Patriotic Front (RPF) or government-aligned Hutu Power extremists opposed to negotiation with the RPF.

 1998: Lionair Flight 602

-Lionair Flight 602, operated by an Antonov An-24RV, crashed into the sea off the north-western coast of Sri Lanka on 29 September 1998.
+Lionair Flight 602, an Antonov An-24, crashed into the sea off the north-western coast of Sri Lanka on 29 September 1998.
 The aircraft departed Jaffna-Palaly Air Force Base on a flight to Colombo and disappeared from radar screens just after the pilot had reported depressurization.
 Initial reports indicated that the plane had been shot down by Liberation Tigers of Tamil Eelam rebels with a missile.
 All 7 crew and 48 passengers died.

+1998: Lignes Aériennes Congolaises crash

+The 1998 Lignes Aériennes Congolaises crash occurred on October 10, 1998, when, shortly after take-off, a Lignes Aériennes Congolaises Boeing 727-30 flying from Kindu Airport to N'djili Airport, DR Congo was struck by a surface-to-air missile launched by rebel forces during the Second Congo War.
+The captain attempted an emergency landing, but the 727 crashed into a dense jungle near Kindu killing all 41 people on board.

+1999: Learjet 35A N350JF

+A Learjet 35A registered as N350JF was operating a ferry flight with two flight crew from Naples, Italy to Lanseria, South Africa on 29 August 1999.
+It was flying from Luxor, Egypt to Nairobi, Kenya following a flight path that flew over Ethiopia.
+While flying over Eritrean airspace, flight crew did not follow the flight plan they filed before departure and continued flying on a closed airway.
+The airway, UG650, as well as the surrounding airspace was closed due to the ongoing Eritrean–Ethiopian War.
+Air traffic control in Asmara attempt to warn the crew of the safety risks associated with entering closed airspace without a clearance, but they did not change their path.
+After entering Ethiopian airspace, the Ethiopian Ground Forces shot a missile at the aircraft suspecting it to be an Eritrean aircraft attempting a bombing raid.
+The aircraft subsequently crashed near Adwa killing both crew members.